-Estimation of fair value: The fair valuation is based on current prices in the active market for similar properties.
-The main inputs used are quantum, area, location, accessibility, frontage and visibility.
-The aforesaid fair value is based on valuations performed by an accredited independent valuer.
+Estimation of fair value : The fair valuation is based on current prices in the active market for similar properties.
+The main inputs used are quantum, area, location, accessibility, frontage and visibility, The aforesaid fair value is based on valuations performed by an accredited independent valuer.
 Fair Value of Investment Property

-As at 31 March 2022 Fair value 3,800.00 6.13
+As at 31 March 2022 Fair value 3,800.00

-As at 37 Level 2
+As at 31 h Level 2

-Land and Building Utilities
+Land and Building

+Utilities